Good Friday Battle: Engagement

 On April 2, 2010, soldiers from Paratrooper Battalion 373 from Seedorf were tasked with clearing up and removing booby traps.
 At around 1 P.M. local time, the 34 paratroopers, led by their company commander, came under ambush from 30 to 40 insurgents.
 Three soldiers were wounded early on, two of them seriously, Sergeant Naef Adebahr and Corporal Robert Hartert.
 The company commander called for reinforcements, whereupon a reserve company from the Kunduz field camp set out.

 The engagement was observed with Luna and KZO reconnaissance drones.
 Fighter aircraft from the United States military were also over the field, but were unable to intervene due to the risk of friendly fire.
 Senior Staff Surgeon Ulrike Hödel and Sergeant Major Gerhard Haben worked as medics in the combat zone to treat the wounded, who were later picked up by US Black Hawk helicopters under fire at the landing zone and flown to the German operational hospital in Kunduz.
 While trying to break away from the enemy, a Dingo fell into a booby trap at around 2:50 p.m. resulting in four more wounded paratroopers (three of them seriously), including Sergeant Major Nils Bruns and Corporal Martin Augustyniak.

 At the same time, around 40 insurgents attacked a nearby Afghan police camp at 3:35 p.m.; this attack could be repelled.
 As the engagement between the German paratroopers and the insurgents continued, four more soldiers were wounded.
 It was only after eight hours of fighting that the reserve company was able to relieve the paratroopers, who then returned to the Kunduz field camp, which they reached around 9:50 p.m.
 During the course of the engagement, the Bundeswehr soldiers fired over 25,000 shots.
 The engagement lasted nine hours.
 A description of the engagement and a critical statement from one of the soldiers involved can be found in the NDR podcast “Killed in Action – Germany at War”.

 As part of Operation Door, the doors of the destroyed Dingo combat vehicle were recovered on September 9, 2011 by Panzergrenadiers from a combat unit of Task Force Kunduz III (training and protection battalion) in Isakhel, and later at the grove of honor of the 2nd Infantry Company in the Kunduz camp that had been set up.
 They have now found their place in a memorial room of the paratrooper regiment in Seedorf.

 Aftermath

+Naef Adebahr (first from left), Ralf Rönckendorf (second from left), Jason LaCrosse (second from right), and Maik Mutschke (first from right) in September 2012 with a German member (center) of the “Joint Tactical Air Command,” which had organized the evacuation by U.S. forces.